 once a few times was the “WindowServer” running at 100% after watching videos on a browser… the only way to stop this is with a reboot.

-This is not exclusive to this Macbook Pro or Apple, but just 10 years ago my laptop was booting up from a slow and noisy spinning hard drive, and now we have disks capable of 5000 MB/s read and writes (speed depends on the capacity we choose).
+This is not exclusive to this Macbook Pro or Apple, but just 10 years ago my laptop was booting up from a slow and noisy spinning hard drive, and now we have disks capable of 5000 MB/s read and writes (speed depends on the capacity we choose though).
 This level of performance is overkill for my needs, but it blows my mind and I wanted to mention it.

-I’m happy with this new laptop.
+I’m happy with my new laptop.
 Compared to the 2019 model I was using, it’s faster and doesn’t have the same thermal flaws that plagued the old design.
 Unless something unexpected happens, it will be my work horse for the next few years.

 Regarding the price, this is an expensive laptop.
 If you’re thinking about buying one for yourself, look at the cheaper models with the M1 Pro as CPU performance will be similar to the Max (the main difference is the GPU performance).
 I was going buy one of those initially, but I need more than 512GB of disk space and wanted more than 16GB of memory, and at that point it just made more sense to get the Max.